rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

    	return 0;
    }

-This hook simply assigns id of the task that created the :term:`IPC` resource to the tsem_ipc structure of the resource.
+This hook assigns id of the task that created the :term:`IPC` resource to the tsem_ipc structure of the resource.
 Data in this structure is important for modeling of hooks that utilize the resource.